Dawson Creek Water Supply System Project

 • Water Transmission Pipeline: Approximately 52km of pipeline between Taylor, BC and Dawson Creek, BC

-• Pumping Stations: Up to two pumping stations - one near the Peace river and another near the Kiskatinaw River
+• Pumping Stations: Up to two pumping stations - one near the Peace River and another near the Kiskatinaw River

-Early Phase Engagement
+Early Engagement

 Why this project is needed